 Evaluation for Hearing Aids

-The results from your hearing test will provide the audiologist an outline of what sounds you may be missing or hearing, but the personal answers about your daily life and perception about your hearing provide the basis for a more comprehensive hearing evaluation.
-You may be referred to a medical doctor specializing in disorders of the ear if there are medical conditions your audiologist thinks should be addressed before hearing aids are recommended.
-This referral can often be the first step in the hearing aid examination.
+The results from your hearing test will provide Dr Robbins with an outline of what sounds you may be missing or hearing, but the personal answers about your daily life and perception about your hearing provide the basis for a more comprehensive hearing evaluation.
+You may be referred to a medical doctor specializing in disorders of the ear if there are medical conditions that should be addressed before hearing aids are recommended.

 If your hearing test reveals a permanent hearing loss, a hearing aid may be recommended for one or both ears.
-Your audiologist may explain what sounds you are not hearing and what hearing aids can do to help.
+Dr Robbins will explain what sounds you may be missing and what hearing aids can do to help.
 It is usually at this appointment that you will get to see and touch different styles of hearing aids.
-You may be able to try hearing aids in the office, or even wear them home for a trial.
-Your audiologist will help you choose the best hearing aid style, features and level of sophistication based on your degree of hearing loss, lifestyle, and fbudget.
+You may be able to try hearing aids in the office, and even wear them home for a trial.
+Your audiologist will help you choose the best hearing aid style, features and level of sophistication based on your degree of hearing loss, lifestyle, and budget.

-Once you make a decision, the audiologist may take impressions of your ears if you selected custom hearing aids or behind-the-ear hearing aids that require earmolds.
-Hearing aids must usually be ordered from a manufacturer and then programmed by your audiologist to meet your specific hearing needs.
-This process can take a few weeks, so do not be disappointed if you do not receive your hearing aids the same day as your evaluation.
+Once you make a decision, we may take impressions of your ears if you selected custom hearing aids or behind-the-ear hearing aids that require earmolds.
+Hearing aids must usually be ordered from a manufacturer and then programmed to meet your specific hearing needs.